misssglory/simplest_image_autoencoder/README.md

 #
-Simplest convolutional autoencoder using PyTorch/TF<br/>
+Simplest convolutional autoencoder using PyTorch (heavily outdated) and TF<br/>
 Supposed to run on Google Colab